OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 To learn more about beaver and to help promote their water saving abilities in California we suggest the following:

 The WATER Institute collaborates with agency scientists, environmental organizations, consulting biologists and interested citizen activists to support existing colonies and, where appropriate, re-establish beaver to enhance watershed restoration and salmon recovery efforts.
-We call this group the California Beaver Working Group.

 A 30-page WATER Institute booklet about the history, ecology, benefits and restoration of beaver in California.
 (Version 2.0 June 2016).
 Contact us at (707) 874-1557 x 101 to purchase a full-color copy $10